 This will naturally be helpful in an inflammatory condition, the basis is:

-- Increasing foods with an anti-inflammatory effect in the body, which generally includes a variety of whole, plant-based foods rich in healthy fats and phytonutrients (20) including plenty of vegetables and fruits, for fibre which helps hormone balance (3) and antioxidants
+- Increasing foods with an anti-inflammatory effect in the body, which generally includes a variety of whole, plant-based foods rich in healthy fats, antioxidants and phytonutrients including plenty of vegetables and fruits (20).
+An increase in fibre also helps with hormonal balance as it helps with elimination of excess hormones (3).

-- Reducing foods which contribute to inflammation (processed and fried foods, red meat, sugar, alcohol, dairy) (14)
+- Reducing foods which contribute to inflammation including processed and fried foods, red meat, sugar, alcohol and dairy (14).

-- Cabbage family vegetables help to favourably balance oestrogen levels, so eating more cabbage, broccoli, brussels sprouts, cauliflower may be beneficial.
+- Cabbage family (brassicaceae) vegetables help to favourably balance oestrogen levels, so eating more cabbage, broccoli, brussels sprouts and cauliflower may also be beneficial.

 - Vitamin C improves immunity, decreases fatigue and capillary fragility (14).

-- Vitamin E helps correct progesterone / oestrogen ratios, and inhibit some inflammatory pathways (14).
+- Vitamin E helps correct progesterone:oestrogen ratios, and inhibits some inflammatory pathways (14).

 - Sufficient sleep, rest, and stress management will all benefit a healthy immune system, healthy inflammatory responses, and healthy hormone balance.